Shikhar03Stark/HobbyDocs/docs/README.md

-# My Docs of Thought
+# My Doc of Thoughts

 ## What?